Department of Human Studies

 Kinesiology Major: Sports Physiology & Performance Concentration

-A grade of "C" or better is required in all math, science, and major courses.
+A grade of "C" or better is required in all math, science, and major courses and CMST 101.
 Note: UAB requires 120 total semester hours in order to graduate.
 Students with this major will need additional electives to meet this requirement.

 Required Courses in Core Curriculum

-Students, in consultation with their academic advisor, must sequence requirements to meet any stated prerequisite requirements for specific courses in their curriculum, including UAB Core Curriculum requirements stated in this catalog.
-These courses are required for this major and can also fulfill core curriculum requirements:
+Students, in consultation with their academic advisor, must sequence requirements to meet any stated prerequisite requirements for specific courses in their curriculum, including UAB Blazer Core requirements stated in this catalog.

 Major in Kinesiology with a Sports Physiology & Performance Concentration